leofavre/observed-properties/README.md

 ## Known issues

-This script does not play along with Polymer, SkateJS and probably other web component libraries.
-The reason is that they use the same approach to detect property changes – with getters and setters – and it causes conflicts.
+This script does not play along with Polymer, SkateJS and possibly other web component libraries.
+The reason is that they use the same approach to detect property changes and it causes conflicts.

-The good news is that, if you are using a web component library, you probably will not need another way of detecting property changes, since they already offer this functionality.
+Another possible approach would be to use ES6 Proxy, but Proxies are known to have performance issues and if you are using a web component library then you probably do not need another way of detecting property changes.